Causes of hearing loss: Noise

 Various governmental, industry, and standards organizations set noise standards.

 The U.S. Environmental Protection Agency has identified the level of 70 dB(A) (40% louder to twice as loud as normal conversation; typical level of TV, radio, stereo; city street noise) for 24‑hour exposure as the level necessary to protect the public from hearing loss and other disruptive effects from noise, such as sleep disturbance, stress-related problems, learning detriment, etc. Noise levels are typically in the 65 to 75 dB (A) range for those living near airports or freeways and may result in hearing damage if sufficient time is spent outdoors.

 Louder sounds cause damage in a shorter period of time.
 Estimation of a "safe" duration of exposure is possible using an exchange rate of 3 dB.
 As 3 dB represents a doubling of the intensity of sound, the duration of exposure must be cut in half to maintain the same energy dose.
 For workplace noise regulation, the "safe" daily exposure amount at 85 dB A, known as an exposure action value, is 8 hours, while the "safe" exposure at 91 dB(A) is only 2 hours.
-Different standards use exposure action values between 80dBA and 90dBA.
-Note that for some people, sound may be damaging at even lower levels than 85 dB A. Exposures to other ototoxins (such as pesticides, some medications including chemotherapy agents, solvents, etc.) can lead to greater susceptibility to noise damage, as well as causing its own damage.
+Different standards use exposure action values between 80 dBA and 90 dBA.
+Note that for some people, sound may be damaging at even lower levels than 85 dB A. Exposures to other ototoxicants (such as pesticides, some medications including chemotherapy agents, solvents, etc.) can lead to greater susceptibility to noise damage, as well as causing its own damage.
 This is called a synergistic interaction.
 Since noise damage is cumulative over long periods, persons who are exposed to non-workplace noise, like recreational activities or environmental noise, may have compounding damage from all sources.

 Some national and international organizations and agencies use an exchange rate of 4 dB or 5 dB.
 While these exchange rates may indicate a wider zone of comfort or safety, they can significantly underestimate the damage caused by loud noise.
 For example, at 100 dB (nightclub music level), a 3 dB exchange rate would limit exposure to 15 minutes; the 5 dB exchange rate allows an hour.